Robo-advisor: Consumer access

 The customer acquisition costs and time constraints faced by traditional human advisors have left many middle-class investors underadvised or unable to obtain portfolio management services because of the minimums imposed on investable assets.
 The average financial planner has a minimum investment amount of $50,000, while minimum investment amounts for robo-advisors start as low as $500 in the United States and as low as £1 in the United Kingdom.
-In addition to having lower minimums on investable assets compared to traditional human advisors, robo-advisors charge fees ranging from 0.2% to 1.0% of Assets Under Management, while traditional financial planners charged average fees of 1.35% of Assets Under Management, according to a survey conducted by AdvisoryHQ News.
+In addition to having lower minimums on investable assets compared to traditional human advisors, robo-advisors charge fees ranging from 0.2 percent to 1.0 percent of Assets Under Management, while traditional financial planners charged average fees of 1.35 percent of Assets Under Management, according to a survey conducted by AdvisoryHQ News.

+At the same time, at the other end of the client spectrum, high-net-worth individual (HNI) investors are increasingly using robo-advisors.

 Regulation

 In the United States, robo-advisors must be registered investment advisors, which are regulated by the Securities and Exchange Commission.
 In the United Kingdom they are regulated by the Financial Conduct Authority.

+Robo advisors that manage client money offer discretionary accounts for the clients.
+This sets them apart from micro investing firms, managed funds and investing platforms.
+In Australia, the robo-advisors manage the client money through the Managed Discretionary Account (MDA) structure.